ng-doc/ng-doc/apps/ng-doc/docs/getting-started/migrations/index.md

 - `NgDocSidebarModule`, `NgDocNavbarModule` were removed, now you need to import `NgDocSidebarComponent`, `NgDocNavbarComponent`.
-- `NgDocModule`, `NgDocUiKitRootModule`, `provideSearchEngine` were removed, all configurations can be provided by using
+- `NgDocModule`, `NgDocUiKitRootModule` were removed, all configurations can be provided by using `provideNgDocApp` function.
-  `provideNgDocApp` function.
 - `NgDocGeneratedModule` was removed, now you need to use `provideNgDocContext` function to provide context of the generated documentation.
+- `providePageProcessor` and `providePageSkeleton` functions were added, now you must use them to provide page processor and page skeleton components.

 Please see updated `*GettingStartedInstallation#manual` articles for more information.